MicroStrategy/rest-api-docs/docs/common-workflows/manage-incremental-refresh-report/retrieve-an-irr-definition.md

   - If omitted or `false`, only `text` and `tree` formats are returned.
   - If `true`, all `text`, `tree`, and `tokens` formats are returned.

-## Retrieve an Incremental Refresh Report Definition
+## Retrieve an incremental refresh report definition

 Retrieve the Incremental Refresh Report definition using [GET /api/model/incrementalRefresh/{incrementalRefreshReportId}](https://demo.microstrategy.com/MicroStrategyLibrary/api-docs/index.html#/Cubes/get_api_model_incrementalRefresh__incrementalRefreshReportId_).